ShafiurShuvo/CSE111-Programming-Language-II/README.md

 # CSE111 - Programming Language II

 Welcome to the **CSE111 - Programming Language II** repository.
-This repository contains lab assignments and practice sheets for the course, organized by topic for easy access and reference.
+This repository contains lab assignments and practice sheets for the course (done in **Fall 2022**), organized by topic for easy access and reference.

 ## 📝 Assignments Overview